Signal

 Swift

-public func timeout<NewError: Swift.Error>( after interval: TimeInterval, raising error: NewError, on scheduler: DateScheduler ) -> Signal<Value, NewError>
+public func timeout<NewError: Swift.Error>( after interval: TimeInterval, raising error: NewError, on scheduler: DateScheduler ) -> Signal<Value, NewError>Parameters

 Return Value